 Current Federal Reserve Interest Rates and Why They Change

-The 2008 recession caused the Fed to lower its benchmark rate to 0.25 percent.
-That’s effectively zero.
-It stayed there seven years until December 2015, when the Fed raised interest rates to 0.5 percent.
-The fed funds rate controls short-term interest rates.
+The fed funds rate is critical in determining the U.S. economic outlook.
+It controls short-term interest rates.
 These include banks' prime rate, most adjustable-rate and interest-only loans, and credit card rates.

 Prior to that, the Fed had raised rates to the following levels: